 Several people are touting it as the Australian equivalent of Martin Luther King’s I Have a Dream speech.
 While I would not elevate this speech to that status—and Grant himself has said that, while he is flattered, he is “not in any way worthy of that sort of comparison”—it is an excellent speech.
 Forceful, hopeful, compelling, moving.

-Interestingly, the speech was apparently delivered off-the-cuff.
-Said Grant,
+Interestingly, Grant apparently delivered the speech off-the-cuff.

 I didn’t want to write anything, I didn’t want to be standing there looking down at notes.
 I just wanted to look people directly in the eye.
 I wanted to make a statement about how we live with the weight of history.